Trump National Golf Club, Los Angeles

-Trump National Golf Club, Los Angeles is a public golf club in Rancho Palos Verdes, California with a 7242 yd course designed by Pete Dye and Donald J. Trump Signature Design.
+Trump National Golf Club, Los Angeles is a public golf club in Rancho Palos Verdes, California with a 7242 yd course originally designed by Pete Dye, and redesigned by Donald Trump and Tom Fazio.
 It is owned by The Trump Organization.

-Trump National Golf Club Los Angeles was formerly known as Ocean Trails Golf Club, an 18–hole course designed by Pete Dye, which was about to open when a landslide occurred in June 1999, and the 18th hole slid toward the Pacific Ocean.
-The Ocean Trails Golf Club subsequently went into bankruptcy, and on November 26, 2002, Trump bought the property for $27 million, intending to redesign the course.
+Trump National Golf Club Los Angeles was formerly known as Ocean Trails Golf Club, an 18-hole course designed by Dye, which was about to open when a landslide occurred in June 1999, and the 18th hole slid toward the Pacific Ocean.
+The Ocean Trails Golf Club subsequently went into bankruptcy, and on November 26, 2002, Trump bought the property for $27 million, intending to repair, redesign the course and build homes on adjacent lots.
 It includes a 45,000 sqft clubhouse.

 It is ranked among the Top 100 Courses You Can Play by Golf Magazine.

 The club is known for its views of the Pacific Ocean and Catalina Island.
-The course featured three artificial waterfalls until they were removed during the 2012–15 drought.
+The course featured three artificial waterfalls until they were removed during the 2011–2017 California drought.
 The Michael Douglas Pro-Celebrity and Friends Golf Tournament takes place there annually, in April.

 At a total cost of $264 million, it would be the most expensive golf course ever constructed.
 Trump's representatives claimed the course was worth $10 million in dealing with the L.A.
 County property tax assessor two years after the course opened.

 History

-Trump National's predecessor, the Ocean Trails Golf Club, was part of a 150 acre property owned by developer Edward Zuckerman and a partner.
+The Ocean Trails Golf Club was part of a 150 acre property owned by developer Edward Zuckerman and a partner.
 Prior to the Zuckerman purchase, the property was used as a farm.
 The golf course is on the Palos Verdes Peninsula known for its landslides.
 The height of the peninsula of 370 m above sea level and the action of the waves are two main contributing factors for the landslides.
 The stratification of the sedimentary rock below the course is visible in the high cliffs of the area as it gradually slopes seaward.
 The sloping and stratification create favorable conditions for the generation of landslides.
 As a result, homes and roads have been lost to the ocean in that area.
 In the area occupied by the golf course and its vicinity, there are three ancient landslides which have been named by geologists as A, B and C respectively.
 The green of the Ocean Trails golf course 18th hole and half of its fairway were on top of ancient landslide C.